nrfconnect/sdk-nrf/doc/nrf/security/tfm.rst

 - All :ref:`tfm_samples` in this SDK
 - All :ref:`cryptography samples <crypto_samples>` in this SDK
 - A series of :ref:`TF-M integration samples <zephyr:tfm_integration-samples>` available in Zephyr
-- The :ref:`https_client` sample for nRF9160 in this SDK
+- The :ref:`https_client` sample for nRF91 Series devices in this SDK
 - The :ref:`openthread_samples` that support the ``nrf5340dk_nrf5340_cpuapp_ns`` build target in this SDK

 Building